A housing development class is a requirement to earn your Certified Housing Asset Manager® designation.

 We offer several pre-approved options.

-Upcoming Classes
+Upcoming Course

-• The Fundamentals of Affordable Housing Development (AH101vcx), May 13, 2024
+The Fundamentals of Affordable Housing Development (AH101vcx)

-To learn more and register click here.
+To register click here.

 • The Real Estate Development Process: Step by Step, this virtual, one-day training equips asset managers with an understanding of real estate development steps and risks, enabling them to enhance project viability and support informed decision-making for property owners.
 This is offered by CHAM in partnership with Grow America, formally known as National Development Council.
+Spring 2025 and Fall 2025 – dates TBD.

 • You may propose to take a basic housing development course of your choice.
 It should be a comprehensive overview of the real estate development process.
 It should cover project assessment, acquisition, finance, construction, marketing, pre-leasing, leasing and management.
 The class should also include the roles, risks and rewards of real estate development.
 Please submit your request to nwcertificates@nw.org before you enroll in an alternative class.